 We recommend that the bridge structures and enclosures as identified herein, and the covered portion at the east end be maintained in the future as part of the drainage works by the Town of Tecumseh.
 The cost for a standard access bridge with a 6.1m (20 foot) top width is shared between the parcel served by the bridge as a Benefit and to upstream lands and roads as Outlet Liability based on the location of the structure relative to its position along the drain length.
 Where a bridge pipe or enclosure exceeds the length required for a standard access bridge, all of the increase in cost for the extra pipe, backfill and associated work is assessed 100% to the parcel that is served by the bridge pipe or enclosure as part of the Benefit assessed to same and shown as a Special Benefit in the attached Schedule of Assessment.
+Bridge 3 is a secondary access to the Town parklands and a secondary access is assessed 100% to the lands that it serves with only the primary access bridge costs shared between the parcel that it serves and the upstream lands and roads.
 For Enclosure 12 at the east end of the drainage works, and that flows from west to east, there is no upstream flows contributed and the cost sharing is therefore based on the abutting lands that Benefit from the Enclosure being in place along those lands, accounting for the length of enclosure pipe serving each parcel.

-We would also recommend that the bridges and enclosures, for which the maintenance costs are to be shared with the upstream lands and roads within the watershed, be maintained by the

-Town and that said maintenance would include works to the bridge culvert, bedding, backfill and end treatment.
+We would also recommend that the bridges and enclosures, for which the maintenance costs are to be shared with the upstream lands and roads within the watershed, be maintained by the Town and that said maintenance would include works to the bridge culvert, bedding, backfill and end treatment.
 Should concrete, asphalt, or other decorative driveway surfaces over these bridge culverts and enclosures require removal as part of the maintenance works, these surfaces shall also be repaired or replaced as part of the works.
 Likewise, if any fencing, gate, decorative walls, guardrails, or other special features exist that will be impacted by the maintenance work, they are also to be removed and restored or replaced as part of the bridge or enclosure maintenance work.
 However, the cost of the supply and installation of any surface materials other than Granular "A" material and the cost of removal and restoration or replacement, if necessary, of any special features, shall be totally assessed to the benefiting adjoining Owner(s) served by said access bridge or enclosure.
-The cost for maintenance and repair and improvement for the covered portion of the drain at the east end shall be assessed to the abutting owners based on the parcel frontage adjacent to the covered drain portion as illustrated in the Bridge Cost Sharing table above.
+We recommend that the cost for maintenance and repair and improvement for the covered portion of the drain at the east end shall be assessed to the abutting owners based on the parcel frontage adjacent to the covered drain portion as illustrated in the Bridge Cost Sharing table above.